 Schools also receive funding for children who have been looked after continuously for more than six months and a smaller amount for the children of service personnel.

-Currently, every eligible child in reception to year 6 class attracts £1,320 in pupil premium funding, and for eligible nursery children £302 is provided.
-Children who have local authority looked-after status attract £1900 each..
+Currently, every eligible child in reception to year 6 class attracts £1,345 in pupil premium funding, and for any children who have local authority looked-after status, or classified as post-looked after, they attract £1,645 each and £2,345 respectively..
 (Looked after children (LAC) defined in Children Act 1989 as one who is in the care of, or provided with accommodation by, an English local authority, Children who have ceased to be looked after by a local authority in England and Wales because of adoption, a special guardianship order, a child arrangements order or a residence order).

 Schools are free to spend the pupil premium as they see fit.
 However, they are accountable for how they use the additional funding to support pupils from low-income families and the other target groups.
 Pupil premium is now received for pupils from Nursery Class to year 6.